 JetBrains has a free all products pack for students.

-Microsoft has free software deals for students, too!
+Microsoft has free software for students, too!

 All students can acquire OneNote and Imagine software (for coding) for free.
 However, students who attend qualifying institutions can download the Microsoft Office suite for free!
 Check it out on their student portal.